 2005-2006: Jason Morgan-Foster, JD '05

 2004-2005: Sonia Boutillon, JD '03, and Carsten Hoppe, JD '04

-To apply, eligible applicants must submit the following items to the Center for International and Comparative Law, University of Michigan Law School, 300D Legal Research, Ann Arbor, MI 48109-1210, by Wednesday, January 9, 2013:
+To apply, eligible applicants must submit the following items to the Center for International and Comparative Law, University of Michigan Law School, Room 212 Hutchins Hall, 625 South State Street, Ann Arbor, MI 48109-1215,

 The Court does not have funding for University traineeships.
 Michigan Law will provide a stipend to a Michigan Law student selected by the Court.
 Practical arrangements such as travel, visa, accommodations, and medical and other insurance are the responsibility of the candidate.